calebwoods/calebwoods.github.io/_drafts/static_lists_activerecord.md

 end
 ```

-Simple enough to implement, so what are the pro/cons on this solution.

-* Pros
+#### Pros
 * Easy to implement
 * Add more greetings without redeploying app

-* Cons
+#### Cons

 * Person tests will require Greeting object to be created
 * Displaying form options from table would be another query
-  * Other option is not yet supported

 ### Module

-This concept of a greeting and it's related validations is really a single concept and would be nice to issolate it's implementation in case was need else where.
-Also because this list is not expected to change much if ever we like to not have to query the database to get the list or the display the value set on Person.
+The concept of a greeting and it's associated validations is really a discreet concept and it would be nice to isolate it's implementation from our `Person` class.

+This list is not expected to change much if ever we like to not have to query the database to get the list of greetings or the display the value for a `Person` instance.

 ```ruby
 # app/models/person.rb